DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

     ##       Team time trial
     ##                    24

-Most of them are time trials, indeed, but not all.
-We can imagine that regular stages may also start and end in the same city, like the Toulouse - Toulouse stage that is happening as I write these lines in the 2025 edition.
-Such stage would probably be recorded as `Toulouse` if our dataset was up-to-date.
+Most of them are time trials, indeed, but not all of them.
+Regular stages may also start and end in the same city, such as the Toulouse-Toulouse stage, which is happening as I write these lines in the 2025 edition.
+Such a stage would probably be recorded as `Toulouse` if our dataset were up to date.

 That brings us to a challenge for you: